sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 In particular, our implementation does nothing to detect non-determinism, which seems consistent with the prior published work on this topic.

 After the driver executes the standard variant of the application, it needs to determine what loop structures the program has to exploit.
-To accomplish this, the driver runs a function pass, `LoopCountPass`.
+To accomplish this, the driver runs our first pass, `LoopCountPass`.
 Because we are in LLVM-land, this pass gets to rely on existing LLVM infrastructure for most of the heavy lifting.
 The pass invokes two dependent passes, `llvm::LoopInfo` and `llvm::LoopSimplify`, which return statistics and simplify loops to a canonical form where possible, respectively.
 Our pass then examines which of these loops have both been successfully been converted to a simple form and have a canonical induction variable.